- Get Started

 Another example, in our Tetris prototype you will see a call to store high scores across the users in the LRS as a document for the activity with the Activity API.
 This populates a leaderboard much more quickly than by deriving high scores across all of the statements for the Tetris activity each time the user requests to see the leaderboard.

 An avatar that represents the person could be added to their profile in the LRS through the Agent API.
 An avatar image is not something that would be sent with a statement.
 When other permissed systems queried the LRS for the profile, they could pull in this image file to populate for the person in their system.

-An LRS has to support two authentication mechanisms HTTP basic authentication and oAuth.
-Three legged oAuth, even. oAuth is a commonly used specification for authentication on the web.
-This image is an example of a music site and Facebook connecting with oAuth.
+An LRS has to support authentication, and the most common two authentication mechanisms are HTTP basic authentication and oAuth.
+If an LRS is going to support oAuth, then it has to implement the various requirements listed below. oAuth is a commonly used specification for authentication on the web.
+For example, this image illustrates a music site and Facebook connecting with oAuth.
 In most of the Tin Can API world, the consumer would be an application and the provider would be the LRS.
 LRSs can also connect to each other.
 Once connected they can use the Statement API to share statements.

 There are five scenarios:

 In the authorization process, the Tin Can API spec has specific ways that tokens, authorizations, and temporary credentials need to work with endpoints.